vault27/Foundation/paloalto.md

 - Change Summary
 - Validate Commit

-### Locks
+**Locks**

 - Config — Blocks other administrators from changing the candidate configuration
 - Commit — Blocks other administrators from changing the running configuration
-- Shared—Restricts changes to the entire Panorama configuration, including all device groups and templates.
+- Shared — Restricts changes to the entire Panorama configuration, including all device groups and templates.
-- Template—Restricts changes to the firewalls included in the selected template.
+- Template — Restricts changes to the firewalls included in the selected template.
 (You can’t take a lock for a template stack, only for individual templates within the stack.)
-- Device group—Restricts changes to the selected device group but not its descendant device groups
+- Device group — Restricts changes to the selected device group but not its descendant device groups
 - Show locks: `show commit locks`
 - Remove lock for particular admin: `request commit-lock remove admin phil`